 A: No. While we understand you only intend to be there a short while, placing your vehicle in one of the above listed areas is a violation of city and state laws.
 Further, parking your vehicle in a fire lane or on the sidewalk could hinder emergency personnel from staging rescue vehicles in the event of a real emergency.
 We have made an effort to provide 15 minute parking spaces throughout campus for you to use for short term loading and unloading.

 Q: Can first-year students bring cars to campus?

 A: No, Colorado College does not allow first-year students to have a car on campus, and most students do not feel that they need one.
 If a first- year student is seeking an exception for extenuating circumstances, they may contact the Parking Office to explain their circumstances.
 Exceptions will be granted on a case-by-case basis.

 Q: I received a ticket, what are my options?

-A: If you have received a ticket from Campus Safety, you may either pay the citation at the parking office or you may follow the instructions printed on the ticket and appeal the citation online.
-Make sure to check that the citation was issued by Campus Safety first; CSPD enforces parking regulations on and around campus as well, and if you are given a ticket by the city, you will need to pay or appeal the ticket at the municipal court house.
+A: If you have received a ticket from Campus Safety, you may either pay the citation at the parking office or you may follow the instructions printed on the ticket and appeal the citation online through the Parking Website.
+Make sure to check that the citation was issued by Campus Safety; CSPD enforces parking regulations on and around campus as well, and if you are given a ticket by the city, you will need to pay or appeal the ticket at the municipal court house.
 Tickets not paid or appealed within 48 hours will be subject to appropriate collection procedures.